10 Ways You’re Probably Cleaning Your Bathroom Wrong

 You don’t clean your toothbrush (ew!)

 A recent study from the University of Manchester found that the average toothbrush contained about 10 million germs, including E. coli.
 Rinse it well after each use and occasionally soak it in a cup of vinegar for about 30 minutes to take care of any leftover bacteria.
 Replace your toothbrush every three months—but save the old one; you can use it to clean hard-to-reach places around the house.
+Check out these cleaning mistakes that leave your house more germy than before.

 You forget to vacuum

 Think your vacuum is only for carpet?
 Think again.
 Before cleaning your tile floors, vacuum or sweep to remove loose dirt and debris, then wash with a cleaning solution.
 It’ll save you time in the long run instead of scrubbing a filthy, dusty floor when cleaning your bathroom.
+Don’t miss these places you’re not vacuuming—but definitely should be.

 You forget to clean behind your toilet